stanley-agwu/game-shopping-app/README.md

 # game-shopping-app

-This is an app bootstrapped with vite and it shows data fetching from an API, data caching, state persistance, data display and presentation.
-It is responsive and mobile friendly.
+This is an app bootstrapped with vite and it shows data fetching from an API, data caching, state persistence, data display and presentation.
+It is responsive and mobile-friendly.

+## Detailed article on the testing of this react + vite + typescript app

+Testing React App the easy way [Testing React Applications the easy way with Testing Library, MSW, and Vitest — (Using a sample Vite app)](https://medium.com/@stanleyagwu2016/testing-react-applications-the-easy-way-with-testing-library-msw-and-vitest-using-a-sample-932916433203)

 ## Getting started